bemurphy/spec_run_queue/README.markdown

 ====

 * Genericify and configure the runner
+* Generate a per project queue key, based on the project dir or something, to avoid collisions
 * Include code or a plugin for the vim script I'm using to inject instructions into the queue
 * Investigate a custom rspec runner in place of the current shell execution method